 Please be advised that although we have great EMLS (English for Multi Lingual Students) courses, we conduct classes in English.
 Therefore, it is necessary for the prospective F-1 visa student to be reasonably proficient in reading, writing and speaking English at a level that will allow them to complete college courses successfully.
 New students must demonstrate proficiency by official Test scores, from within two years, sent to the International Student Affairs Office before an I-20 is issued.

-After arrival to the U.S., all international students take an English Placement Test at Bakersfield College's Assessment Center before registering for classes.
+After arrival to the U.S., all international students take an English Placement Test at Bakersfield College's Testing and Placement Center before registering for classes.

 Minimum Test Scores: